 6,000 Years of History in 3D

 On the hill of Tremona, in the district of Mendrisio, you can discover what life was like in an ancient medieval village.
 Whilst walking through the ruins of the archaeological site wearing 3D glasses, you will see the surroundings as they once were.
 The Tremona-Castello settlement was abandoned in the 14th century and later engulfed by the woods.
 Everything remained intact for centuries.
-It was then discovered in the 1980s by archaeologist Alfio Martinelli, who led the excavations twenty years later.
+It was then discovered in 1988 by Ticino archaeologist Alfio Martinelli, who began the excavations a few years later.
 The site embodies 6,000 years of Ticino’s history.
 Information panels are dotted along the trail.
 The panorama from its summit is stunning and, on clear days, you can see the skyline of Milan’s skyscrapers.

 A Six Thousand-Year Journey into the Past